jnickfisk/finalproject/README.md

 # Final Project

 ## Instructions
+THIS IS A SMALL CHANGE DR. DUNN GET OFF MY BACK!
 This repository is a stub for your final project.
 Fork it as a template for your project, and develop your code in the forked repository.
 After you fork the repository, please enable the issue tracker in the repository settings so that others in the class (including the professor) can provide feedback.
 To submit the project, send a pull request to the original repository.

 Expand on the readme questions below to provide an overview of the goals, background, and challenges for the final project.
 You can delete the questions as you write text that answers them, or leave the prompts in place.
 You can also delete this instruction section of you like.